nuevoMailer SB v.10.5

 Any newsletter can be used in any campaign with any mailing list or a selection of lists.

-When you send an html newsletter there is an option to automatically add a text part with a link to read the html version in your browser.
+When you send an HTML newsletter there is an option to automatically add a text part with a link to read the HTML version in your browser.
 So effectively it becomes multipart and this means better deliverability (lower spam rate).

 You can embed RSS feeds in a newsletter.
 This is done simply by typing this inside a newsletter: